Wearing gloves while processing a crime scene

 Steven Staggs

 There are two primary reasons for wearing gloves while processing a crime scene.
-One is to protect us from the evidence and the other is to protect the evidence from us.
-In my previous post I discussed the first reason—protection from the evidence.
-In this post I will discuss the second reason—to protect the evidence from us.
+One is to protect us from the evidence.
+The other is to protect the evidence from us.

 To protect the evidence we wear gloves to avoid placing our fingerprints on evidence and to avoid cross contaminating the evidence.